eternelnrj/simple-swap-dapp/README.md

 #### Decentralized AMM App.
 A simple decentralized application that allows exchange `Link` for `USDC` and vice-versa as well as provide liquidity to receive fees from swaps.
 The smart contracts are written in `solidity`, and for the frontend we use `html+javascript` combined with `Moralis` to interact with smart contracts.
+In this simple version lp tokens are not minted.

 #### Launch.